 As this Studio 2.8 video begins, a group of demonstrators were holding aloft a set of large letters, each the size of a large poster, each covered in shiny silver letters.
 The large shiny silver letters spelled out the phrase “Don’t Kill Us”, or something to that effect.
 Suddenly explosions could be heard coming from 5th Avenue and Pine Street, a block away, adjacent to the Nordstrom’s Department Store and the Nordstrom Rack Store, with the Gap and Old Navy stores directly across the street.
 As the explosions rang out some of the people in the crowd rushed away, south and north along 4th Avenue.
-However, the Studio 2.8 photojournalist who produced this exclusive video moved methodically east along Pine Street, through the huge crowd, toward 5th Avenue.
+However, the Studio 2.8 photojournalist who produced this exclusive Studio 2.8 video moved methodically east along Pine Street, through the huge crowd, toward 5th Avenue.

-During the early stages of this Studio 2.8 video, take notice that the Seattle Police bicycle officers who formed a cordon across 5th Avenue we wearing bicycle helmets, but that those police officers were not wearing gas masks.
+During the early stages of this Studio 2.8 video, take notice that the Seattle Police bicycle officers who formed a cordon across 5th Avenue were wearing bicycle helmets, but that those police officers were not wearing gas masks.
 Then later in this Studio 2.8 video, notice that all the Seattle Police officers who stood along the cordon, holding bicycles horizontally in front of them, all, each and every one, had changed into full face gas masks.
-It had become apparent that the police were planning an attack, and preparing to attack, the huge crowd of thousands of people squeezed into the 5th Avenue and Pine Street intersection, as well as east along Pine Street for a block and west along Pine Street, into Westlake Park and the Westlake Mall entrance, and further away north and south along 4th Avenue, a huge crowd thick with people as far away as camera lenses could capture when raised above the crowd.
+It had become apparent that the police were planning an attack, and preparing to attack, the huge crowd of thousands of people that had squeezed into the 5th Avenue and Pine Street intersection, as well as east along Pine Street for a block and west along Pine Street, into Westlake Park and the Westlake Mall entrance, and further away north and south along 4th Avenue, a huge crowd thick with people as far away as camera lenses could capture when raised above the crowd.

-Through the brutal Seattle Police attack that transpired for several minutes after the shout of the word “Attack” was heard, the Seattle Police pelted the crowd “flash bang” grenades and tear gas bombs.
+Throughout the brutal Seattle Police attack that transpired for several minutes after the shout of the word “Attack” was heard, the Seattle Police pelted the crowd with “flash bang” grenades and tear gas bombs.
 Sometimes the cloud of tear gas became dense and thick enough to at least partially empty the center of the 5th Avenue and Pine Street intersection before the gas clear and the protesters rushed back into the intersection toward the police.

-As the brutal Seattle Police continued, an African American man return, a young man who had worn a black winter jacket, who also had a beard, mustache, and braided medium length hair, who had previously stood at the front of the demonstrating crowd, at the police cordon with his hands aloft and shouted “Get Closer!
+As the brutalizing Seattle Police continued, an African American man return, a young man who had worn a black winter jacket, who also had a beard, mustache, and braided medium length hair, who had previously stood at the front of the demonstrating crowd, at the police cordon with his hands aloft and shouted “Get Closer!
 They Can’t Do Anything If We Have our Hands Up”.
 As the young African American man returned to the police cordon, through a cloud of tear gas, the young man’s coat was gone, taken off by “medics” who had removed his pepper spray soaked coat and doused his face with a milky white pepper spray antidote concoction.
 The previously calm and confident man had become angry and shouted, “Ya’ll pepper sprayed me n*gger!
-Let’s fight cuz’”, but even with his fists clenched at his sides, he didn’t fight, only protested and shouted at the police officers right in front of him.
+Let’s fight cuz’”, but even with his fists clenched at his sides, he didn’t fight.
+He only protested and shouted at the police officers right in front of him.

-Seconds after the young shirtless African man appeared, the volleys of flash ban grenades and tear gas bombs intensified.
+Seconds after the young shirtless African American man appeared, the volleys of flash ban grenades and tear gas bombs intensified.

-Near the end of this Studio 2.8 video an anguished European American woman rushed at the police cordon and shouted “You All Are Part Of This!” as she had a large brown cardboard sign about the police killing of African American men, accusing the very police in front of her of being complicit in the deaths of the many African American who have been killed by police across the United States while being arrested and taken into police custody.
+Near the end of this Studio 2.8 video an anguished European American woman rushed at the police cordon and shouted “You All Are Part Of This!” as she had a large brown cardboard sign about the police killing of African American men, accusing the very police in front of her of being complicit in the deaths of the many African Americans who have been killed by police across the United States while being arrested and taken into police custody.